isomerpages/mom-rcfw/_about/1-vision-and-mission.md

 ---
 ![vision-and-mission](/images/vision-and-mission.png)

-## Vision:

-A region ready for the future of work, leveraging a skilled workforce, providing safe and decent work for all, and undergirded by harmonious industrial relations

-## Mission:

-1. Share knowledge

-2. Build capability

-3. Foster collaborations

 <br>

 The RCFW will institutionalise our region’s collective effort to take advantage of emerging opportunities and to tackle Future of Work challenges, especially during the COVID-19 pandemic.